chanmj96/Wumpus_World/README.md

 Final Note
 ----------
-In cases where gold is unreachable to the player, computer will move back to the starting position to avoid loss of more points.
+In cases where gold is unreachable to the player, the computer will move back to the starting position to avoid loss of more points.
 This strategy maintains a high average score which you can see with the following commands:

     cd .. (should be the Wumpus_World-master directory) make score